samisbakedham/finn/doc/tor_inbound_feature.md

 ```
 To enable tor, change tor_enabled to true.

-Also, running in tor mode requires you to use a loop back interface, so you may need to modify the 'host' setting in mwc-server.toml.
+Also, running in tor mode requires you to use a loop back interface, so you may need to modify the 'host' setting in finn-server.toml.
 You may want to change
 that to:

 ```